 Memories of sex, secrets and surgery guide my work as I explore desire and embarrassment toward the body, domesticity and the family, awkwardness and humor in abstract forms.
 These themes, and the sadness of disguising discomfort, anger, and pain with situations that cannot be changed, connect to uncomfortable events from my childhood, and role as a life-long caregiver.
 My sculptures, tapestries, drawings and installations reflect the complexity of my lived experiences.
 They are emotional repositories for the feelings we hide and thoughts that remain unspoken.

 Meier’s work is in the permanent collections of the John Michael Kohler Arts Center and the Kohler Foundation.
 She has been awarded residencies at John Michael Kohler Arts/Industry Program, Ragdale Foundation, Anderson Ranch, Ox-Bow School of Art and Artist's Residency, and The Vermont Studio Center.
 Her work has been exhibited widely, including at The Hyde Park Art Center, International Museum of Surgical Science, Ukrainian Institute of Modern Art, Roots & Culture Contemporary Art Center, Evanston Art Center, Lubeznik Center for the Arts, Hyde Park Art Center, Manifest Gallery, The Franklin, and Miami Basel Art Week.
-Meier serves as a member and director of ADDS Donna artist collective Chicago.
+She was a finalist for the Artadia Chicago 2023 award.
+Meier served as a member and director of ADDS Donna artist collective, Chicago.
 She earned both her MA in Art Education and MFA in Fiber and Material Studies from the School of the Art Institute of Chicago.